 With a strong focus on safety alongside adventure, GVI provides trained, world-class leaders throughout the entire trip.
 This two- to four-week program starts from $2,990 with other trip add-ons available; your trip fee covers pre-departure support and discounted services, 24-hour emergency phone, airport pickup, long-term experienced staff support, safe and basic accommodations, meals, orientation and training, project equipment and materials, adventure and cultural activities, and more.
 Click here to learn more about GVI’s teen volunteer adventure in Costa Rica.

 If you’re passionate about wildlife and environmental protection, GVI offers a Wildlife Expedition where you can gain hands-on experience in marine and rainforest conservation in Tortuguero National Park on the Caribbean coast.
 Through this program, you’ll work alongside researchers and fellow volunteers on the long-term management and conservation of Costa Rica’s rainforest.
 During your stay, you’ll research native species such as jaguars, aquatic birds, and sea turtles, and you’ll learn about the country’s ecosystem while gaining practical skills and knowledge about environmental conservation through guided field experience.
-A few skills you’ll pick up include survey techniques, setting up and checking camera traps, and tracking animals.
-This is an excellent opportunity for volunteers interested in pursuing a career in marine biology, conservation, or related fields - you’re invited to stay four to 24 weeks to gain the most from your experience and to make the greatest impact: volunteers like you have provided key data to the Costa Rican government to make important conservation decisions and ensure the biodiversity of the rainforest.
+A few skills you’ll pick up by volunteering in Costa Rica include survey techniques, setting up and checking camera traps, and tracking animals.
+This is an excellent opportunity for volunteers interested in pursuing a career in marine biology, conservation, or related fields – you’re invited to stay four to 24 weeks to gain the most from your experience and to make the greatest impact: volunteers like you have provided key data to the Costa Rican government to make important conservation decisions and ensure the biodiversity of the rainforest.
 Placement starts from $2,920 for your first four weeks in Costa Rica, and you’ll be housed on the research base with your expedition team.
 To learn more about GVI’s wildlife expedition, click here.

 I volunteered with GVI on the Costa Rica Wildlife Expedition back in 2011 and the experience was completely life-changing.
 I will never forget the first time I was able to watch a turtle lay her eggs on the beach and watch hatchling making their way back into the ocean!
 I was so impressed by the support GVI gave from the moment I got off the plane until the end of my program and the level of training they provide all volunteers.
 I would highly recommend this program to anyone (I was on a career break!), just be prepared for rustic living conditions as the base is literally in the middle of the jungle.